 The public housing agencies, or PHAs, in your area are a good resource to begin searching for rent assistance for single moms.
 They manage programs like the public housing program and the housing voucher program.

 The Department of Housing and Urban Development offers the public housing program.
 This program helps provide safe rental housing for low-income families.
 In order to qualify for this program, you must be a low-income family, elderly person, or have a disability.

-More than a million public housing units are across the country, and about 3,300 different public housing authorities manage these units.
-To apply, start by visiting the HUD's website to find your local public housing authority.
+Nearly one million households across the U.S. live in public housing units , managed by about 3,300 different public housing authorities.
+To apply, start by visiting the HUD’s website to find your local public housing agency (PHA).

 Housing choice voucher program (Section 8)

-The housing choice voucher program is another HUD program for low-income families.
-This program doesn't provide actual housing as the public housing program does.
+The Housing Choice Voucher (HCV) program is another HUD program for low-income families.
+This program doesn’t provide actual housing as the public housing program does.
 Instead, it gives out vouchers to help low-income families rent units in private housing.

 The federal government has a HUD program for subsidized housing.
 This program gives property owners money to motivate them to offer low-rent apartments.
 This program allows renters to apply directly with the landlord or property manager.
 The property manager will then disclose income limits for each unit.

 Also, property owners can force other requirements.
 Use the HUD affordable housing locator to find privately-owned subsidized rentals near you.

 The U.S. Department of Agriculture offers various programs to help families find affordable homes in rural areas.
 A rural area is housing that is located outside of urban areas.
 These programs help low-income tenants who can’t pay their full rent.
 They help by providing payments to the property owners on the renter’s behalf.

 To be eligible for these programs, you must be a low or very-low-income tenant in a rural area.
 This is a great option for single moms looking for a home in the country.
 You can use the USDA website to find affordable rural rentals in your area.